lshdlut/mujoco-wasm-forge/README.md

 - **Toolchain**: emsdk 4.0.10 and Node 20 (parity with CI)
 - **Scope**: simulation core only (visualization/UI families are intentionally excluded)

+### Investigations

+- We maintain an ongoing comparison between the forge wrapper and the official Embind-based WASM path.
+Findings, build parity notes, and benchmark methodology are recorded in `docs/wasm-investigation.md`.
+- We plan to keep two flows in parallel: a lean, customizable forge wrapper and the official Embind build (feature-rich, broadly compatible).
+See the investigation doc for rationale and commands.

 Repository mirror: https://github.com/lshdlut/mujoco-wasm-forge

 ### Upstream WASM alpha